 Any recyclable returned garments are donated to New Life.
 New Life is a charity for disabled and terminally ill children.
 It raises funds by repairing and reprocessing donated stock to raise funds for any equipment needed, medical research and campaigns.

-This year we named Age UK as our nominated charity for the year.
-We developed a T-shirt in collaboration with the charity where 100% of the proceeds are donated to Age UK.
-Joanie staff have also volunteered at Age UK day centres and will donate funds throughout the year.
+This year we named The Girls’ Network as our nominated charity for the year.
+We developed our Lada Girls Club Slogan Tee in collaboration with the charity where 50% of the proceeds are donated to The Girls’ Network.

 We will continue to donate proportions of proceeds on certain styles to local Manchester charities.
 For example, we donated 10% of proceeds of one of our T-shirts to the Pankhurst Trust.